neo-project/neo/.github/pull_request_template.md

 - [ ] Did you add tests covering your changes?
 - [ ] Did you run `dotnet format`?
-- [ ] Did you open issue and pr for the affected module?
+- [ ] If you have time, could you help open issue or pr for the affected module?